FlyInkTV/FlyInkStream-Engine/README.md

 #### HLS cameras and servers

 HLS is a streaming protocol that works by splitting streams into segments, and by serving these segments and a playlist with the HTTP protocol.
-You can use _MediaMTX_ to connect to one or multiple existing HLS servers and read their video streams:
+You can use _Fly Ink Stream Engine™_ to connect to one or multiple existing HLS servers and read their video streams:

 ```yml
 paths: